 Vicky GoldinPsychoanalytic psychotherapist

-I'm an experienced psychoanalytic psychotherapist with consulting rooms in Central London (W1) and in North London (N19).
+I'm an experienced psychoanalytic psychotherapist currently working mainly online / via telephone from my consulting room in E. Finchley, North London (N2).
 I offer a confidential, non-judgmental space for individuals to talk and think about their concerns and difficulties.

 Is psychotherapy what I'm looking for?

 Some come to therapy to gain a deeper understanding of themselves, their emotions and their relationships with others.
 Some look for therapy when life becomes more difficult; they may be experiencing symptoms such as anxiety or depression, sometimes without knowing why.
 Many feel stuck in situations they don't want to be in and don't feel they have chosen, finding themselves prone to repeated patterns of problematic or destructive behaviour.
 Others look for therapy simply because they are struggling with the challenges life can throw up for everyone at one time or another - in personal or family relationships, at work, when a new baby comes along, after a separation, when health problems arise, when someone important dies, and for many other reasons.
 Indeed life can be difficult and its challenges wide-ranging.